taytwkim/malloc/README.md

 DYLD_INSERT_LIBRARIES=./build/libtaymalloc.dylib ./build/hello
 ```

 **Note:** On macOS, allocator interposition is not guaranteed for all target processes.
-The macOS build is intended for selected programs and controlled test environments, rather than as a universal drop-in replacement that works in every case.
+The macOS build is intended for select programs and controlled test environments, rather than as a universal drop-in replacement that works in every case.

 ### CMake